برجاء الإنتظار ...

 • If your asthma or breathing gets worse, tell your doctor immediately.

-• Oral Bronchofast tablets are not meant to treat acute asthma attacks.
+• Oral BRONCHOFAST is not meant to treat acute asthma attacks.
 If an attack occurs, follow the instructions your doctor has given you.
 Always have your inhaled rescue medicine for asthma attacks with you.

-• It is important that you take all asthma medications prescribed by your doctor.
-Bronchofast tablets should not be used instead of other asthma medications your doctor has prescribed for you.
+• It is important that you or your child take all asthma medications prescribed by your doctor.
+BRONCHOFAST should not be substituted for other asthma medications your doctor has prescribed for you.

 • Any patient on anti-asthma medicines should be aware that if you develop a combination of symptoms such as a flu-like illness, pins and needles or numbness of arms or legs, worsening of pulmonary symptoms, and/or rash, you should consult your doctor.

-Some medicines may affect how Bronchofast tablets work, or Bronchofast tablets may affect how other medicines work.
+Some medicines may affect how BRONCHOFAST works, or BRONCHOFAST may affect how other medicines work.

-Tell your doctor if you are taking the following medicines before starting Bronchofast tablets:
+Tell your doctor if you are taking the following medicines before starting BRONCHOFAST:

 Pregnancy and breast-feeding